BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 3. ngOnInit
 4. ngAfterContentInit
 5. ngAfterContentChecked
-6. subscription over `async` pipe in the template
+6. subscription over `async` pipe with a template binding
+7. subscription over `async` pipe with a template expression
-7. ngAfterViewInit
+8. ngAfterViewInit
-8. ngAfterViewChecked
+9. ngAfterViewChecked
-9. ngOnDestroy
+10. ngOnDestroy

 If we take another look at the above code examples we realize that we put our subscription in the constructor to avoid reactive programming.
 And we put the subscription in the template when we leveraged reactive programming.